Caution during Coronavirus pandemic

 What is being injected?

-The injection consists of two medications: a steroid (Depomedrone or Triamcinolone) and a local anaesthetic numbing agent (Lignocaine and/or Marcaine).
+The injection consists of two medications: a steroid (usually Depomedrone) and a local anaesthetic numbing agent (Lignocaine and/or Marcaine).

 What should I do afterwards?